We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric garden tillers come in both corded and cordless (battery-powered) models, each offering different power outputs and runtimes.
 “Electric tillers are ideal for homeowners who do not need to use the tiller all day or who do not have a huge project that requires more power than an electric tiller can produce,” says McCary.
 Those with large-scale projects may want to consider renting a motorized tiller that runs on gas for a project’s initial phases and buying a corded or battery-powered tiller for ongoing work.

 Most corded tillers are more powerful and less expensive than their battery-powered counterparts.
 They also offer virtually unlimited runtime, unlike cordless tillers, whose runtimes depend on battery capacity.
-However, corded tillers only cover as much ground as the power cord or extension cord can reach, and dragging a cumbersome electrical cord around the garden can be inconvenient and a safety hazard.
+However, corded tillers only cover as much ground as the power cord or extension cord can reach, and dragging a cumbersome electrical cord around the garden can be an inconvenience as well as a safety hazard.

 To address these limitations, retention hooks on corded tillers keep the cord away from the machine’s wheels and blades.
 Still, cordless tillers offer unbeatable portability and maneuverability.
 These models usually have runtimes between 30 and 60 minutes, but gardeners can extend that by keeping a few spare batteries on hand.